 From a house in London to an island in Stockholm

-We moved a family of four from a house in London to Stockholm.
-Changed school, overcame blizzards.
-Find out more below
+We moved a family of four from a house in London to a remote island outside Stockholm.
+On quad bikes, through snow and ice.

 PROJECT STAGES